 Even though 220 V-240 V alternators were built after, these countries did not put to use this standard because of the high cost of replacing the power system.

 To meet the electricity needs of citizens in different countries, single-phase inverters, split phase inverters and three phase inverters have also emerged.
-Below we will explain the differences between the three and recommend you a cost-effective split phase inverter.
+Below we will explain the differences between the three and recommend you two cost-effective split phase inverters.